-Your LinkedIn headline is the section at the top of your profile where you can describe what you can do in 120 characters or less.
+Your LinkedIn headline is the section at the top of your profile where you can describe what do, for whom you do it and what makes you different than others in 220 characters or less.

 Your headline should make readers want to click your profile to learn more about your experience and background.